 On artwork, the keyline should be set in the Top layer, set to Overprint with a unique Spot colour assigned to it.
 The keyline reference should be clearly visible.

 Lock the layer to ensure no accidental movement of the keyline occurs, this will also ensure no artwork is inadvertently position on the keyline layer.

-Ensure there are adequate bleeds present over knives and that Ink-Free areas are observed, Typically a 3mm bleed runs into the Glue Flap and also in the case of Crashlock or Skillet cartons there are additional areas that should remain Ink-Free.
+Ensure there are adequate bleeds present over knives and that Ink-Free areas are observed, Typically a 3mm bleed runs over the crease and into the Glue Flap.
+Also in the case of Crashlock or Skillet cartons, there are additional areas that should remain Ink-Free.
 These areas should be indicated on the keyline supplied to you.